In General

 Batteries and In General

 OK, let's start off with the low voltage section first.
-The drawing is a first draft, still ironing out the details.......
+The drawing is a first draft, I'm still working on the details....

-First up, the two deep cycle marine batteries, placed in series for a 24 volt system.
+First up, the two deep cycle marine batteries, placed in series so we have a 24 volt system.
 We'll pull a center tap off of them for a 12 volt source to run those things which require 12V.
-This includes: the headlights, the marker lights, the destination signs, the air compressor, and the 120 volt inverter.
+This includes things like: 1) the headlights, 2) the marker lights, 3) the destination signs, 4) the Lo-V air compressor, 5) the Lo-V vacuum pump, 6) and the 120 volt inverter.
 We'll split the load as evenly as possible between the two batteries so one doesn't get overly discharged than the other.
-We need to move either the air compressor or vacuum pump to the other battery, in case we need vacuum brakes for the carts, but my stuff will use air applied brakes.
+We need to move either the air compressor or vacuum pump to the other battery, in case we need vacuum brakes for any attached cars.
+The R-33 will use either regenerative braking or air released brakes.

-To keep them charged, I also bought two battery chargers.
+To keep the batteries charged, I bought two battery chargers.
 Why am I using TWO battery chargers?
-While I might have been able to get by with one 24 volt charger, here's why I'm taking this route....
-Since I will be placing the 12V accessories as loads on the two batteries, the discharge rate may not be the same.
+Let's dive into some pseudo tech talk: While I -may- have been able to get by with one 24 volt charger, I'm taking the cautious route.
+Since I will be placing 12V accessories as loads on the two batteries, the discharge rate will most likely NOT be the same.
 So to charge the batteries, you need a different charging rate, or the same charging rate for a different length of time.
-So we don't have one battery less charged than the other, I will use two chargers.
-I know some of you reading this will disagree with me on this point, but for the piece of mind, and the minimal cost after everything else I have spent, another 50 bucks is trivial :-) Being particular about electrical and electronic stuff (some have called me anal, but that's OK :-), I want my batteries to last as long as possible, not only because they run around a 100 bucks apiece, but also because exchanging them and getting new ones is a "PITA".
+So we don't have one battery less charged than the other, I will utilize two chargers.
+I know some of you reading this will disagree with me on this point, but for the piece of mind, and the minimal cost after everything else I have spent, another 50 bucks is trivial :-) Being particular about electrical and electronic stuff (some have called me anal, but that's OK :-), I want my batteries to last as long as possible, not only because they run around a 100 bucks apiece, but also because exchanging them and getting new ones is a major "PITA".

-Let's say one discharges to 75%, and the other 60%.
-If I try to use one 24V battery to charge them up at the same time, one will be either overcharged or undercharged, while the other will be charged properly.
-You will never get both of them to be fully charged properly.
+To explain a little more, let's say one discharges to 75%, and the other 60%.
+If I try to use one 24V battery to charge them up at the same time, one will be either overcharged or undercharged, while the other will be fully charged.
+You will never get both of them to be properly fully charged.

-If we undercharge one, then we won't have a full days running on them, and the undercharged battery will keep getting less and less charged to the point where things won't function properly cause the total voltage is low.
+If we undercharge one, we won't get a full days running out of them, and, the undercharged battery could keep things from functioning properly because the voltage is low.

-If we overcharge one of them, it unnecessarily overheats the battery, could possibly buckle the lead plates, and shortens it's life.
+If we overcharge one of them, it unnecessarily overheats the battery, which could possibly buckle the lead plates, and shorten the battery's life.

 Nether scenario is good.
-So that's why I'm using two battery chargers.
+So that's why I plan on using two battery chargers.

-In line with one of the sides coming off the batteries will be a battery shut-off switch, this makes sure the power is really cut off.
+In line with the batteries will be a switch/circuit breaker, this will make sure the power is really -off-.

 On both ends of the subway car, I will be using 6 pin trailer connectors, two of them, for the electrical stuff.
 Maybe not particularly prototypical, but functional, and easy to replace if needed.